 Use our salary sacrifice calculator to see the difference salary sacrifice could make.

-If you are aged between 65 and 74, you need to complete the 2012-13 work test declaration [PDF 55KB] and return it with your contribution.
+If you are aged between 65 and 74, you need to complete the Work test declaration [PDF 55KB] and return it with your contribution.